AY2425S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   - Download the jar file and copy into an empty folder.

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   - Double-click the jar file.

+   - Expected: Shows the GUI with a set of sample contacts.

-1. Saving window preferences
+2. Saving window preferences

-   1. Resize the window to an optimum size.
+   - Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   - Re-launch the app by double-clicking the jar file.<br>

-      Expected: The most recent window size and location is retained.
+   - Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Adding a person

+1. Adding person with valid fields

+  - `add n/John Doe p/12345678 e/john@email.com a/123 Street`

+  - `add n/John S/O Jonathan p/2345 e/john2@email.com a/1234 Street`

+  - `add n/Doe O'Neil p/999 e/doe3@email.com a/Deer Street`

+  - `add n/Mary-Jane Williams p/9876543210 e/mjwilliams@email.com a/Spidey Street`

+  - Expected: Students with specified details are added.

+2. Adding person with invalid fields

+  - `add n/Shawn p/12 e/john@email.com a/12 Street` (invalid phone number)

+  - `add n/John Athan p/2345 e/john2.com a/34 Street` (invalid email)

+  - `add n/Sean*Neil p/999 e/doe3@email.com a/Deer Street` (unsupported characters in name)

+  - Expected: Error messages for incorrect fields.
+Student not added.

 ### Deleting a person

 1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   - Prerequisites: List all persons using the `list` command.
+Group has at least 1 person.

-   1. Test case: `delete 1`<br>
+   - Test case: Delete first person on the list `delete 1`<br>

       - Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

       - Person that was deleted from the list should also be removed from all group it was previously part of.
 Can be verified using `list-group` to see all the groups.

-   1. Test case: `delete 0`<br>
+   - Test case: Delete with invalid index `delete 0`<br>

-      Expected: No person is deleted.
+      - Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data
+### Adding a Group

-1. Dealing with missing/corrupted data files
+1. Adding group with valid fields

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+  - `add-group n/G12`

+  - `add-group n/G13 t/CS2103`

 ### Manging Persons in Group

 1. Adding a Person to a Group

-   1. Prerequisites: `p:Person` is not a member of `g:Group`
-   2. Test case: `add-to-group n/ p g/ g` <br>
+   - Prerequisites: Group G12 exist (see Adding a Group)

+   - Test case: Add new person to existing group

+      - Add new person (from Adding a Person) `add n/Johnny p/91234 e/joony@gmail.com a/3 Kent Ridge Rd`

+      - Add person to Group `add-to-group n/Johnny g/G12`

-      Expected: Person should show up inside `g:Group` when using either `list-group` or `find-group` commands
+      - Expected: Person Johnny should show up inside group G12 when using either `list-group` or `find-group` commands

 2. Adding a Person who already exist in the Group

-   1. Prerequisite: `p:Person` is already a member of `g:Group`
+   - Prerequisite: Johnny is already in Group G12 (see point 1)

-   2. Test case: `add-to-group n/ p g/ g` <br>
+   - Test case: Add existing person in group to existing group

+      - Add person to Group `add-to-group n/Johnny g/G12`

-      Expected: Error message indicating `p:Person` is already in `g:Group`.
-No duplicate entry should be created.
+      - Expected: Error message indicating Johnny is already in Group G12.

 3. Deleting a Person from a Group

-   1. Prerequisites: `p:Person` is already a member of `g:Group`
-   2. Test case: `delete-from-group n/ p g/ g` <br>
+   - Prerequisite: Johnny is already in Group G12 (see point 1)

+   - Test case: Remove Johnny from Group G12

+      - `delete-from-group n/Johnny g/G12`

-      Expected: Person should no longer show up inside `g:Group` when using either `list-group` or `find-group` commands
+      - Expected: Johnny should no longer show up inside Group G12 when using either `list-group` or `find-group` commands

 4. Deleting a Person who is not a member of Group

-   1. Prerequisite: `p:Person` is not a member of `g:Group`
+   - Prerequisite: Person `p` is not a member of Group G12

-   2. Test case: `delete-from-group n/ p g/ g` <br>
+   - Test case: `delete-from-group n/p g/G12`

-      Expected: Error message indicating `p:Person` does not exist in `g:Group`
+   - Expected: Error message indicating `p` does not exist in G12.

 ## **Appendix: Effort**

-The project required a considerable effort beyond the baseline AddressBook-Level3 (AB3), especially due to the introduction of a new domain entity: `Group`.
-While AB3 only deals with a flat structure of a single entity (`Person`), our project introduces a relational structure between `Group` and `Person`, along with additional responsibilities such as attendance tracking, role assignment, and performance logging through assignments.
+The project introduced a new object: `Group`, alongside a relational object `GroupMemberDetail` that describes students' details inside a particular group.
+This requires us to ensure that data is synchronized through the user workflow by making sure that our Maps and Lists point to the same object by reference.
+In particular, since `Person` is hashed by name, we had to take caution when allowing editing of name.
+To deal with this, we introduced 2 new data structures: `ArrayListSet` and `ArrayListMap`.
+These classes have the interface of `Set` and `Map` respectively, but are internally stored in `ArrayList` objects so that editing the key objects does not change our key values.
+This is important since we use `Person` as a key for our Map of `GroupMemberDetail` and that `hashCode()` hashes `Person` based off its name.

 ### Key Challenges and Effort